North Sumatra: Energy

-North Sumatra is rich in natural resources such as natural gas in the area of Tandam, Binjai and petroleum in Pangkalan Brandan, Langkat which has been explored since the days of the Dutch East Indies.
-Besides that, in Kuala Tanjung, Asahan, there are the company named PT Inalum (abbreviated of Indonesia Aluminium) that engaged in ore mining and smelting of aluminium which is the only one in Southeast Asia.
+North Sumatra is rich in natural resources such as natural gas in the area of Tandem, Binjai and petroleum in Pangkalan Brandan, Langkat which has been explored since the days of the Dutch East Indies.
+Besides that, in Kuala Tanjung, Asahan, there is the company named PT Inalum (abbreviated from Indonesia Aluminium) that is engaged in ore mining and smelting of aluminium which is the only one in Southeast Asia.

-The rivers that disgorge in the mountains around Lake Toba is also a natural resource that is potential enough to be an exploited to resource of hydropower plants.
-Asahan hydropower which is the largest hydropower plant in Sumatra Island is located on Porsea in Toba Samosir Regency.
+The rivers that disgorge from the mountains around Lake Toba are also a natural resource that has potential enough to be an exploited resource for hydroelectric power plants.
+Asahan hydropower, which is the largest hydroelectric power plant on Sumatra Island, is located at Porsea in Toba Samosir Regency.

 Moreover, in the mountains there are many geothermal hot spots were very likely to be developed as a source of thermal energy or steam that can then be transformed into electrical energy.

 Agriculture and farming

-The province is famous for its plantation area, until now, the plantation economy of the province remains to be excellent.
+The province is famous for its plantations.
 The plantations are managed by private companies and the state.
 SOE Plantation area is located in North Sumatra, among others PT Perkebunan Nusantara II (PTPN II), PTPN IV and PTPN III.